 1. Train over the Forth to Dunfermline

 - Ten minutes walk from Dunfermline Town railway station is the modest 19th-century birthplace of Andrew Carnegie, who emigrated to America and became the world’s richest man, giving his name to the Carnegie Hall in New York.
 The museum is free and open daily.

 - Just beyond the museum is Pittencrieff Park, or “The Glen” as it’s known locally.
 Here you’ll find a ruined abbey, another museum and a peacock sanctuary.

 2. Bus to Culross

 Come out of Pittencrieff Park near the Art Deco Glen Pavilion, turn right up Coal Road, left on the main road to find a bus stop by Urquhart Crescent.
-The 8/8A buses from here run every hour to Culross (pronounced “Cooross”), a picturesque medieval village of cobbles and cottages, overlooking the Firth of Forth.
+Bus 8 from here runs every hour to Culross (pronounced “Cooross”), a picturesque medieval village of cobbles and cottages, overlooking the Firth of Forth.

 - Culross Palace, a magnificent former merchant’s mansion (open from Easter), is the village’s main landmark.
 Its ochre walls and crow-stepped-gabled roof stand opposite the bus stop.
 The terraced garden above the palace has views across the Forth, as well as fruit and veg, fragrant herbs and flowers; there’s even a tiny orchard with mulberry, quince and fig trees and chickens ranging free and Bessies cafe serves garden produce.